Info for returning players

 - There is now a better distinction between Throw caused by a Power Attack, Throw caused by a weapon/spell, and Being Thrown.
 Similar clarity for Slams.

 - You can't cast a friendly spell on a model that is out of formation.
-(Offensive spells can target oit of fornation dudes just fine.)
+(Offensive spells can target out of fornation dudes just fine.)

-- Unit Attachments (UA) now called Command Attachments (CA).
+- Unit Attachments (UA) are now called Command Attachments (CA).